Research Interests

 Abstract.
 Gallice and Monzón (2019) present a natural environment that sustains full co-operation in one-shot social dilemmas among a finite number of self-interested agents.
 They demonstrate that in a sequential public goods game, where agents lack knowledge of their position in the sequence but can observe some predecessors' actions, full contribution emerges in equilibrium due to agents' incentive to induce potential successors to follow suit.
 In this study, we aim to test the theoretical predictions of this model through an economic experiment.
 We conducted three treatments, varying the amount of information about past actions that a subject can observe, as well as their positional awareness.
 Through rigorous structural econometric analysis, we found that approximately 25% of the subjects behaved in line with the theoretical predictions.
 However, we also observed the presence of alternative behavioural types among the remaining subjects.
 The majority were classified as conditional co-operators, showing a willingness to cooperate based on others' actions.
 Some subjects exhibited altruistic tendencies, while only a small minority engaged in free-riding behaviour.

 Abstract.
-We model a public goods game with groups, position uncertainty, and observational learning.
+We generalize the model of Gallice and Monzon (2019) to incorporate a public goods game with groups, position uncertainty, and observational learning.
 Contributions are simultaneous within groups, but groups play sequentially based on their observation of an incomplete sample of past contributions.
 We show that full cooperation between and within groups is possible with self-interested players on a fixed horizon.
 Position uncertainty implies the existence of an equilibrium where groups of players conditionally cooperate in the hope of influencing further groups.
 Conditional cooperation implies that each group member is pivotal, so that efficient simultaneous provision within groups is an equilibrium.

 "Public Good Provision with a Distributor" with Alexander Matros and Sonali SenGupta